432MEA/monkeytypehacks/README.md

 * Go to https://chromedriver.chromium.org/downloads.

-* Click download on the version that your google chrome browser is on.
+* Click on the version that your google chrome browser is on.
 To know your version: Open google chrome.
 Click on the three dots in the corner.
 Click on help, then about Google Chrome.
 It should say what version your browser is on.

 * Download the file for your operating system.